 I would not recommend this school to any one because the teachers and staff members are careless.
 My brother is currently attending this school and I have a complain to whoever is reading this.
 While my brother was waiting in line to go upstairs to his class; one of the kids was pushing him and the teacher who saw it did not say a word.
 My mom was there and stopped the kid and when my mom told the lady who was watching the group and my brother what happened; all that lady did was smiled and giggled.
 If my mom was not there and my brother got pushed down the stairs.
 I will definitely sue that lady and the school for being careless and irresponsible.
 Another complain is why is my brother being force to learn another language.
 Ok I understand learning two languages is helpful.
 However my brother is not passing his spanish class because as a Vietnamese-American family we don't speak spanish!
 So learning spanish should be an option.

 Bancroft Elementary School is a public elementary school in Washington.
-The principal of Bancroft Elementary School is Alison Auerbach, who can be contacted at firstname.lastname@example.org.
-473 children attend Bancroft Elementary School and identify mostly as Asian/Pacific Islander; Black, non-Hispanic; and Hispanic.
+The principal of Bancroft Elementary School is Alison Auerbach, whose e-mail is firstname.lastname@example.org.
+473 students attend Bancroft Elementary School and identify primarily as Asian/Pacific Islander; Black, non-Hispanic; and Hispanic.
 59% of the Bancroft Elementary School students are "limited in English proficiency."
-75% of the 473 students here get reduced lunch prices.
-The ratio of students to teachers at Bancroft Elementary School is 11:1.
+75% of the 473 students here are paying reduced lunch prices.
+The student to teacher ratio at Bancroft Elementary School is 11:1.
 Sacred Heart School is one of the nearest elementary schools.

 - Computer arts